rahulrumalla/documentation/docs/wss/eth_subscribe.md

         - `address` (optional) - either an address or an array of addresses.
 Only logs that are created from these addresses are returned (optional)
         - `topics` (optional) - only logs which match the specified topics (optional)
     - `newPendingTransactions` - Returns the hash for all transactions that are added to the pending state and are signed with a key that is available in the node.
 When a transaction that was previously part of the canonical chain isn't part of the new canonical chain after a reogranization its again emitted.
     - `syncing` - Indicates when the node starts or stops synchronizing.
 The result can either be a boolean indicating that the synchronization has started (true), finished (false) or an object with various progress indicators.
-NOT SUPPORTED ON PARITY!
+NOT SUPPORTED ON KOVAN!

 #### EXAMPLE
 ```bash